syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/chart/EJ2_ASP.MVC/chart-print.md

 In the export method, specify the following parameters to add a header and footer text to the exported PDF document:

-* `header` - Specify the text that should appear at the top of the exported PDF document.
+* `Header` - Specify the text that should appear at the top of the exported PDF document.
-* `footer` - Specify the text that should appear at the bottom of the exported PDF document.
+* `Footer` - Specify the text that should appear at the bottom of the exported PDF document.

 {% if page.publishingplatform == "aspnet-core" %}